mjso7660/Chatting-Application/readme.md

 	first two operations will take less than 20 min the last program will run for around 4 hours - probably because it is not to well optimized

-# 4. create index for chats in mongo shell
+# 4. Create index for chats in mongo shell

 	// Indexing for text search
 	db.chats.createIndex({chatroom:1,message:"text"})